 The first time I served this dessert, I was serving them for a spring/summer luncheon with fun young bridesmaids and, of course, the “Mom-in-Laws-to-Be.”
 Since that time, my family and friends have requested the parfaits for all kinds of events like Christmas buffets (the red berries are GOR-geous!), New Year’s Eve Buffets, black-tie dinners and even my parent’s “big number” anniversaries.

-Lemon Raspberry Tiramisu Parfaits have remained one of our most favorite desserts for years.
+Lemon Raspberry Tiramisu Parfaits have remained one of our most favorite dessert recipes for years.

 You may have seen these Lemon Raspberry Tiramisu Parfaits the first time I shared them on MothersNiche.com.
 I was a contributor there a few years ago but, I feel like these little cuties need to come home, here, to Everyday Southwest so that I can share them with you.

 Originally, I served the Lemon Raspberry Tiramisu in the traditional way—layered in a pan, cut into squares and plated with a drizzle of raspberry sauce.
 But, I realized how beautiful the lady fingers look when you cut them and the beautiful, berry red juice surrounds the white center.
 Kind of “artsy” don’t you think?
 So, I started serving the desert as a parfait instead.